 We invite you to get involved as an artist, a community producer or participant.

 We are working on an exciting new venture: Bill’s Attic.
 Bill Mitchell, artistic director of WildWorks and Kneehigh, has left an extraordinary 40 years of creating and collecting for the benefit of artists and creators in Cornwall.
 Bill’s Attic is relocating to Krowji and will be managed by FEAST.
 We had a wonderful fund raising evening at Redruth Drapery in December and are now planning the design and relocation phase.
-We expect to be open at the end of April.
+We expect to be open by the beginning of August.

 How lucky we are to live somewhere boasting such history and creativity!!About Us